mascotte-scripts/cayoperico-gate/ReadMe.md

 ### Step 3

 All done.
 This isn't by any means pretty or something that was made with a lot of effort, as such it won't be updated, ever.
-If you wish to use a different exterior or whatever, then follow one of the many tutorials on youtube on how to use [Codewalker](https://www.gta5-mods.com/tools/codewalker-gtav-interactive-3d-map), the tool which was used to make this mod.
+If you wish to use a different exterior or whatever, then follow one of the many tutorials on youtube on how to use [Codewalker](https://www.gta5-mods.com/tools/codewalker-gtav-interactive-3d-map), the tool which was used to make this ymap.